I know of many travel writers that go on a trip without an

 That’s

-another advantage of preselling your story ideas before you travel.
+another advantage to preselling your story ideas before you travel.

 There’s nothing to stop you, a beginner, from doing your research and